Suzuki GT series: GT350

 The T350 was marketed in the Japanese domestic market as the GT350 in 1971.
 To meet Japanese legislation, the power was reduced to 33.5 bhp.

 Competition machines

 Suzuki went racing at various levels with modified GT750s and T500s.
-The factory TR750 ultimately produced 115 bhp and was Suzuki's basis for the then-new F750 category including Daytona 200 participation, with contracted riders like Barry Sheene and Ron Grant.
+The factory Suzuki TR750 ultimately produced 115 bhp and was Suzuki's basis for the then-new F750 category including Daytona 200 participation, with contracted riders like Barry Sheene and Ron Grant.

 Both the TR750 and TR500 models were famously campaigned by Barry Sheene who became inaugural F750 champion in 1973 and in 500 cc Grand Prix racing with factory-supported development-rider Jack Findlay.
 The TR500 was initially air-cooled becoming a water-cooled derivative producing 83 bhp.